 “The passion so red, fixed on the fire, that you tell the truth, as is my desire”

 Once the candle is consumed, put the remains of the pot inside the jar and seal it with the airtight lid.
-Go to a place where there is sand or earth and trees or flowers.
+Go to a place with sand or earth and trees or flowers.
 Dig a small hole in the ground and put the folded paper inside.

 Now open the jar and throw it all in the hole and add the sand/earth to fill the hole.